 The Society is responsible for a defined benefit pension scheme which was closed to future accrual from 1 May 2010.
-The most recent full actuarial valuation was carried out on 31 March 2019 by a qualified actuary, independent of the scheme's sponsoring employer.
+The most recent full actuarial valuation was carried out on 31 March 2022 by a qualified actuary, independent of the scheme's sponsoring employer.

-The overall deficit shown by most recent valuation on 31 March 2019 was £1,423,000 (March 2016: £1,722,000) with the value of assets covering 86% (March 2016: 78%) of the value of the liabilities.
-The main reasons for the improvement in the funding level were the contributions paid by the Society over the intervaluation period, combined with better than expected investment returns and the adoption of new mortality tables.
-However, these factors were offset by changing market conditions, falling gilt yields and rising inflation which resulted in an increase in the value of the liabilities.
+The overall deficit shown by most recent valuation on 31 March 2022 was £800,000 (March 2019: £1,423,000) with the value of assets covering 92% (March 2019: 86%) of the value of the liabilities.
+The main reasons for the improvement in the funding level were the contributions paid by the Society over the intervaluation period, combined with better than expected investment returns, higher interest rates and gains on member settlements.
+These factors were partly offset by changing market conditions, mainly higher inflation rates with the overall net effect resulting in an increase in assets and a reduction in liabilities.

 The deficit recovery repayment plan agreed in 2017 has resulted in aggregate contributions of £1,559,000 in the three years to March 2020.
 The Society meets the scheme running costs as they fall due.
 The Society finalised negotiations with the scheme trustees in August 2020 to determine the next recovery plan.

 Following the finalisation of the March 2019 triennial valuation in 2020, the next recovery plan was agreed covering a ten-year period. £170,000 was paid in March 2020 as year 1 of the revised plan.
-From March 2021 for nine years, £99,000 will be due to be paid annually, increasing at a rate of 5% per annum, with £104,000 having been paid in March 2022.
+From March 2021 for nine years, £99,000 will be due to be paid annually, increasing at a rate of 5% per annum, with £109,000 having been paid in March 2023.

 Financial Reporting Standard 102 applies less prudent assumptions than those in the triennial actuarial valuation (as explained in note 13).
 Consequently, the sum paid to the scheme this year has resulted in a reduction in reserves as the FRS102 valuation resulted in a surplus.
 The valuation surplus is not carried as an asset in the financial statements as the Society does not have an unconditional right to any surplus funds remaining at the cessation of the scheme.
-The actuarial valuation reported a loss for the year of £126,000 (2021: £108,000).
+The actuarial valuation reported a loss for the year of £259,000 (2022: £126,000).

-At 31 October 2022 there was no scheme deficit for financial reporting purposes (2021: deficit £nil).
+At 31 October 2023 there was no scheme deficit for financial reporting purposes (2022: deficit £nil).